 With Opsgenie, an on-call schedule is automatically created when a team is created.
 Opsgenie supports creating and managing on-call schedules in just a few short steps.
 Admins (and team admins) can set up schedules with daily, weekly, and custom rotations.

-To create a schedule, go to your Team’s dashboard and under the Main tab, following Escalation Policies, are your at-a-glance On-Call Schedules.
+To create a schedule, go to your Team’s dashboard and under the On-call tab, following Escalation Policies, are your at-a-glance On-Call Schedules.

 Click Add Schedule and fill out the form to build your new desired On-Call Schedule.